skjdghsdjgsdj/babypod-software/README.md

 Unlike CircuitPython's default behavior, the Feather won't reboot automatically when you copy a file to the `CIRCUITPY` drive.
 This is deliberate to avoid a storm of reboots as compiled files are copied to the Feather.
 Instead, you can reboot the Feather by:

 - Running `build-and-deploy.py` which, by default, will reboot the Feather upon completion.
 Passing `--no-reboot` disables this behavior.
 - With a serial console open, like [`tio`](https://formulae.brew.sh/formula/tio) on macOS, press Ctrl-C to abort the currently running code, then `Ctrl-D` to reboot the Feather.
 This keeps you connected to the console and importantly means you don't miss any console messages as the Feather starts back up.
 This is what the build script does too, just programmatically.
+The Feather might not reboot via this script unless you have a serial console connected via USB.
 - Cycling the power switch.
 Not ideal if you have a serial console open because it'll disconnect and even if it reconnects you may miss some startup messages, but if CircuitPython says it "crashed hard", then you need to do this.
 - Press the Feather's reset button, if it's accessible.